-- Free online computer training with accessibility to over 500 topics. - Executive Cybersecurity training.
-This was followed by the establishment of an internal Cybersecurity Council to manage this matter. - Microsoft 365 Platform how to work remotely. - Microsoft Teams training specifically for collaboration and remote working. - Remote workshop platforms and connectivity for customer presentations and workshops. - Remote "presentations" through Office 365, Teams. and Zoom. - Toastmasters how to effectively conduct speech training and scoring remotely.
+- Free online computer training with accessibility to over 500 business related computer training topics. - Executive Cybersecurity training.
+This was followed by the establishment of internal Cybersecurity Council to manage this issue. - Microsoft 365 Platform how to work remotely. - Microsoft Teams training specifically for collaboration and remote working. - Remote workshop platforms and connectivity for customer presentations and workshops. - Remote "presentations" through Office 365, Teams and Zoom. - Toastmasters how to effectively conduct speech training and scoring remotely.

 With the rapid and unanticipated effects of the pandemic requiring employees to work remotely, significant time and attention have been given to training on products like Zoom and on various skills and protocols for virtual communications and group meetings.
-Other examples of internal training that has been provided to staff to develop technical and digital skills include: